 Virgin Atlantic releases reward seats (which are seats that can be booked with miles) 330 days in advance.
 Note: this is different from BA who release seats that can be booked with Avios 355 days in advance.
 Unlike BA, Virgin do not commit to releasing a certain quota of seats that are bookable with miles per flight.
 That said, I have generally found availability on Virgin to be pretty good, especially close to departure.
 Bear in mind that that is a very subjective view, based purely on the routes I have been interested in.

 For flights with partner airlines

-Virgin are not part of any of the major 3 airline alliances; Oneworld, SkyTeam or Star Alliance.
+Virgin is not part of any of the major 3 airline alliances; Oneworld, SkyTeam or Star Alliance.
 They do, however, have a number of airline partners that you can redeem FC miles on.
 In no particular order:

 - Singapore Airlines

 - Air New Zealand

 - All Nippon Airways